I’m interested in both Global Health and Epidemiology and Translational Sciences. Which PhD program is right for me?

-Can I apply to the program without GRE scores?
+Can I apply to the PhD program without GRE scores?

 If I am a non-native English speaker, is there any way to get the TOEFL/IELTS score requirement waived?

-The TOEFL/IELTS requirement may be waived if you have completed more than one year of full-time academic coursework in residence at an accredited U.S. university and have maintained a GPA greater than 3.0.
-In this case, you may submit an official transcript from the university in lieu of TOEFL scores.
+The TOEFL/IELTS requirement may be waived if you either have completed at least one year of full-time academic coursework in residence at an accredited U.S. university, OR have completed your bachelor's or graduate degree from an accredited English-speaking university, and have maintained a GPA greater than 3.0.
+In either case, you may submit an official transcript from the university in lieu of TOEFL/IELTS scores.

 Do I need to identify a faculty advisor at UCSF who can support my research interests in order to apply?

-You will be asked to submit the names of UCSF faculty you have contacted prior to completing the application.
-You will be required to describe your research aims in the application.
+Connecting with a UCSF faculty member who can support your doctoral work or serve as a research advisor will strengthen your application, but is not required.
+In your application, you will be asked to submit the names of UCSF faculty you have contacted or wish to contact, and you will be required to describe your research aims.
 It is essential that you are aware of the type of global health research conducted at UCSF when drafting your application.
-If your research interests do not match the expertise of faculty at UCSF, the program will be unable to support your area of proposed research.

 How do I find research projects at UCSF that fall within my area of research interest?

-- Faculty profiles: search under topics like "South Africa" or "policy" or "malaria"
+- UCSF Profiles: Search under topics like "South Africa" or "policy" or "malaria"

-- Global Health Sciences Database: search under key words like country names or diseases
+- Institute for Global Health Sciences Global Research Projects: Search under keywords like country names or diseases

 Can I get an application fee waiver?